SalomePlatform/adao/doc/en/glossary.rst

       procedure.

    background
-      The *a priori* known state, which is not optimal, and is used as a rought estimate, or a "best estimate", before an optimal estimation.
+      The *a priori* known state, which is not optimal, and is used as a rough estimate, or a "best estimate", before an optimal estimation.

    innovation